Get to Know Our Staff

 Private Speech therapy, Occupational Therapy, Feeding therapy & Tongue tie therapy

-Favorite Disney Movie: Ratatouille
+Favorite Disney Movie: Inside Out

 Ms. Emily M.S., CCC-SLP